LukasMurdock/LukasMurdock.github.io/_posts/2020-12-30-for-posterity.md

 So if we care about their legacy, if we care about their future welfare, we have to care not just about their life, we have to care about all life.

+Your future self is depending on you.
+Your descendants are depending on you.
+Our future generations are depending on us.

 For posterity.